Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ```
 The first time, it will install packages for around 5 minutes.

-Then, the bash will prompt you to delete 4 files.
-Press "enter" 4 times to accept the requests.
+Then, the bash will prompt you to delete 3 files.
+Enter "Y" 3 times to accept the requests.

 setupGazebo will automatically open from start.sh.
-Press "enter" 2 more times.
-It will then open two additional bash terminals.
-Before interacting with them, set the number of blocks in the terminal of setupGazebo.sh.
+It will then open two additional bash terminals, conversion.sh and yolo.sh.
+Return to setupGazebo, and set the number of blocks in the terminal of setupGazebo.sh.

-Next, yolo.sh, which is opened by setupGazebo.sh, will prompt you to delete two more files.
-Press "enter" 2 more times to confirm.
-At the same time, conversion.sh, which opens alongside yolo.sh, will ask the same thing.
-Press "enter" 2 more times here as well.

 `Do not close any of the windows created by these bashes`, otherwise the project will not work.